digital-futures-academy/airport-challenge/test/userstories.md

 Test 4 - Call a method that removes the last landed plane from the airport and then confirm that it is no longer in the airportList array

+### Requirement 5

+As an air traffic controller
+To avoid confusion
+I want to prevent asking the airport to let planes take-off which are not at the airport, or land a plane that's already landed

+nouns: airport, plane
+verbs: prevent, take-off, land

+objects: airport, plane
+properties: airportList @Array
+messages: planeTakeoff(), landPlane
+output: Error message

+Test 5 - Receive error message when attempting to take-off a plane that is not in airportList.
+Test 6 - Recieve error message when attempting to land a plane that is already in airportList.